 Not only do you get a sneak peek into some ridiculously Instagram-worthy homes that most of us wouldn’t even make the cut to go and view, there’s also a front-row seat to some of the most extreme office politics you’ll ever see.

 Selling Sunset Season 6 premieres May 19 on Netflix

 The spin-off of the Emmy-nominated reality series Selling Sunset follows the opening of The Oppenheim Group's new office in Newport Beach, Orange County.
 A fresh set of realtors square off, competing to establish themselves.
 Will the pressure prove too much for these agents to handle?

 A previous Selling Sunset spin-off, Selling Tampa, premiered in December 2021 but other than being created by Adam DiVello (who also created Selling Sunset), the two shows aren't connected.

-Selling The OC premieres Wednesday 24 August on Netflix.
+Stream Selling The OC on Netflix

 Love Is Blind

 If you like Married At First Sight, you’ll love this new spin on the dating show genre.